 Based on current public health conditions and aligned with CDC guidance, masks are recommended, but not required, in most indoor spaces including classrooms.

 We will continue to require that surgical masks or higher-grade masks be worn:

-- Any building/facility that is operated by or affiliated with the University where patients or human research subjects participating in clinical research are seen in person.
+- In any building/facility that is operated by or affiliated with the University where long-standing workplace safety and infection control measures are in place, such as laboratory settings or areas where regulated chemicals are used or stored, or where patients or human subjects participating in clinical research are seen in person.

 Face coverings should fit snugly and comfortably to your face, with no large gaps around the top or sides, and must cover the nose, mouth, and chin at all times.
 Don’t lower your mask to breathe through your nose or to speak to someone – you may be spreading potentially infectious respiratory droplets into the air around you.
 You should avoid touching your face covering while wearing it, but when you do wash your hands before and after.